-Your reward at the end of a 3 km (2 mi) walking trail is rarely-viewed Josephine Falls, a 25 metre (83 foot) tumble of foaming water set in a secluded canyon landscape.
+Your reward at the end of a 2.3 km (1.4 miles) walking trail is rarely-viewed Josephine Falls, a 25 metre (83 foot) tumble of foaming water set in a secluded canyon landscape.

 Breathtaking Josephine Falls cascades 25 metres (83 ft) down a steep canyon carved by the Fording River.
 This picturesque waterfall was discovered in 1905 by Professor Henry F. Osborn and his family, and named in honour of Miss Josephine Osborn, a sweet maid in her teens, who caught the largest trout thus far recorded from that spot.
 Josephine Falls is the destination of Elkford's most popular trail, a moderate hike.
 Once at the trailhead, proceed to the Falls which are about 2.3 km.
 The falls are quite impressive even in mid summer and in a dry year.
 From the falls you have a couple additional trail options.